To the Home Page

 Thank you for considering building EclairM0.

-Read and understand the entire guide first!
-I do not take the responsibility for any problems or damage to health or property, as stated by the project's license.
+Read the entire guide first!
+I do not take the responsibility for any problems or damages.

-BATTERY SAFETY WARNING: This device contains a rechargeable lithium polymer battery.
+WARNING: This device contains a rechargeable lithium-ion battery.
 Do not drop, puncture, throw, reshape, or overheat the battery.
 Do not charge unattended.
 Do not keep fully charged or discharged for extended periods of time.
 Do not short-circuit or perform any modifications.

 Make sure you have 3–4 hours of spare time and all the necessary equipment (including any safety measures):